Mango-information-systems/mango-is-website/business/_posts/2013-09-12-introducing-twitto-be-0-4.md

 ![screenshot of twitto.be]({{ site.baseurl }}/img/twitto.be-0.4-screenshot.png "new version of twitto.be")

 Three charts are shown at the top of the page, they serve both purposes of **displaying statistics** about the users set and **act as filters**.
 Indeed, the bars from the bar charts, and the provinces in the map are clickable and trigger filters that update both the list of users and the statistics.

+We get interesting insights from them, notably the prevalence of dutch-speaking twittos stands out.

 </div>